hirrolot/hirrolot.github.io/content/why-static-languages-suffer-from-complexity.md

 </li>

 <li>
 In Rust, there is a library called [Frunk].
 It attempts to express the static concepts of Rust using the language of the type system: using Frunk, we can represent ordinary `enum`s as [coproducts] and `struct`s as [`LabelledGeneric`]s.
-Moreover, Frunk exposes an API for manipulating with [heterogenous lists]: `map`s, left/right folds, etc:
+Moreover, Frunk exposes an API for manipulating with [heterogenous lists]: `map`s, left/right folds, etc.:

 <p class="code-annotation">`reverse-hlist.rs`</p>